Loading

 Ein Gedi is first mentioned in the Bible in the description of the desert cities in the territory of the tribe of Judah.
 Later, the settlement is mentioned as the place where David fled from Saul.
 The settlement is also mentioned in other places in the Bible in the Book of Ezekiel in the Song of Songs, and in the Book of Chronicles.
 In Book of Chronicles 2, Ein Gedi is called Hazazon Tamar, a place where foreign armies gathered to fight against the Kingdom of Judah.
 The name "Hazazon Tamar" is also mentioned in the Book of Genesis in the context of the wars of Amraphel.
 A hint to the ancient name can be found in Wadi Hasa, near Ein Gedi, which is now called Nahal Hazazon.
 At the end of the Book of Jeremiah, when the departure to the Babylonian exile is described, it is said In the Talmudic tractate Shabbat, Rav Yosef said about this: "These are the balsam collectors from Ein Gedi to Ramata".

-In archaeological excavations conducted at Tel Goren, the site of the ancient city of Ein Gedi, between Nahal David and Nahal Arugot, findings were uncovered from the days of the Kingdom of Judah to the Roman-Byzantine period.
-The Jewish settlement in Ein Gedi was destroyed during the destruction of the First Temple but was renewed with the Return to Zion.
+The Judahite settlement at Ein Gedi was destroyed during the destruction of the First Temple, but was renewed with the Return to Zion.
 During the Great Revolt, Ein Gedi is mentioned in the writings of Josephus as a district city.
 The Sicarii, who were fortified in Masada at that time, used to raid the nearby Jewish settlements.
 During Passover, they raided Ein Gedi and looted the place: "They killed the weak who could not flee, the women and children, seven hundred souls and more."
 During the suppression of the Bar Kokhba revolt, the settlement was severely damaged.
 Some of the residents, including the leaders of Ein Gedi on behalf of Bar Kokhba, Jonathan ben Baiah and Masbala ben Shimon, as well as Babatha bat Shimon, found refuge in the nearby Nahal Hever caves (Cave of Horror and Cave of Letters) and died under the Roman siege.

 During the Talmudic period, the settlement was restored and became a "very large village of Jews," as Eusebius testified in the Onomasticon from the early fourth century CE.
 Over the years, Ein Gedi became famous for growing balsam for perfumes, balsam oil, and medicines.
 In the mosaic uncovered in the synagogue at the site, a curse is inscribed on anyone who dares to reveal the "secret of the town" ("Raza deKarta" in Aramaic).
 Most researchers believe that this secret is the method of making balsam oil.
-The Greek physician Galen (2nd century CE) notes that the Shemen Afarsimon called 'the Syrian' has "another name after the place where it grows in the greatest quantity and is the best, for it is called 'the Ein-Gedi,' being superior to that grown in other places in the Land of Israel."
+Jodi Magness presents a different interpretation, based among other elements on a similar phrase from the Damascus Document from nearby Qumran and the Cairo Geniza.
+Magness argues that betraying one's own Jewish community to the Gentiles was seen as deserving the death penalty, which could be meted out either by God himself, or by the Jews in the name of God.

 Archaeological findings

-The most significant find during the archaeological excavations at Tel Goren/Ein Gedi was the ruins of the Ancient synagogue and the mosaic floors within it.
-Another notable and unique finding was the copper seven-branch menorah and singular coins were found along with an ark hoard of coins found in the synagogue.
-Other than that, the findings included walls, pillars ruined buildings and houses of the village, showing its expantion eastwards and northwards.
-Among those buildings a mikveh, evedance of the ongoing Jewish presence at the site.
-The Perfume Street at the east side of the settlement, two unique production facilities were discovered, they were used in the production of "Shemen Afarsemon".
-At the northern gate unique lintels and door post were discovered, they did not have bolts which indicates they were not for practical use, but Halakhic use.
-Ceramics in various sizes where found also within the ruined village, plain and decorated candlestick lamps.
+During the archaeological excavations at Tel Goren, the ruins of a Byzantine-period synagogue were discovered, with a decorated mosaic floor, a metal (probably silver) seven-branch menorah, of a type unique for its time, and singular coins found along with an ark hoard of coins.
+Other than that, the findings included walls, pillars, and residential houses and other structures belonging to the village, documenting its eastward and northward expansion.
+Among those buildings is a mikveh, evidence of the ongoing Jewish presence at the site.
+The Perfume Street at the east side of the settlement, two unique production facilities were discovered, used in the production of the special oil known as "Shemen Afarsemon".
+Unique lintels and doorposts were discovered at the northern gate, lacking bolts, which indicates that they were not meant for practical, but for halakhic use.
+Ceramics in various sizes where found inside the village, as well as plain and decorated candlestick lamps.